your-tools/tbump/README.rst

 You can specify a list of hooks to be run after the file have changed, but before the commit is made and pushed.

+This is useful if some of the files under version controlled are generated through an external program.

 Here's an example: